Brisbane Airport: Eagle Farm Airport

-During the Second World War, Brisbane was the headquarters of the Supreme Commander of Allied forces in the South West Pacific Area, General Douglas MacArthur.
+During World War II, Brisbane was the headquarters of the Supreme Commander of Allied forces in the South West Pacific Area, General Douglas MacArthur.
 The United States Armed Forces upgraded the airfield (Eagle Farm Airport) to cater for military flights, bringing it to such a standard that it became the main civilian airport for the city.

 By the 1960s, the facilities at Eagle Farm Airport were inadequate for a city of Brisbane's size and anticipated growth.
-Many long-haul international services to Asia were required to make an en route stop (i.e. Darwin), disadvantaging the city to lure prospective carriers and business opportunities.
+Many long-haul international services to Asia were required to make an en route stop (e.g., at Darwin), disadvantaging the city to lure prospective carriers and business opportunities.

 Some of the infrastructure at Eagle Farm Airport was incorporated into today's Brisbane Airport.
 For example, the north-east end of the main runway (04/22) survives as taxiway Papa of the present airport, while the Eagle Farm international terminal is now the Brisbane Airport cargo terminal.
-The final flight from the Eagle Farm Airport departed on March 20, 1988.
+The final flight from the Eagle Farm Airport departed on 20 March 1988.

 1988 opening

 The Federal Government announced the construction of Brisbane Airport to be built immediately north east of Eagle Farm Airport.
 Construction commenced in June 1980.
-The new airport was built by Leighton Contractors at a cost of AU$400 million and opened on March 19, 1988, with a new domestic terminal and two runways.
+The new airport was built by Barclay Brothers at a cost of $400 million and opened on 19 March 1988, with a new domestic terminal and two runways.
 The opening was hosted by Prime Minister Bob Hawke.
 The new airport was built on the former Brisbane residential suburb of Cribb Island that was demolished to make way for the airport.
 Large amounts of sand were pumped from nearby Moreton Bay to raise the swamp land above the tidal range.